3DCoded/Happy-Hare/_internal_/README.md

 ## ![#f03c15](https://github.com/moggieuk/Happy-Hare/wiki/resources/f03c15.png) ![#c5f015](https://github.com/moggieuk/Happy-Hare/wiki/resources/c5f015.png) ![#1589F0](https://github.com/moggieuk/Happy-Hare/wiki/resources/1589F0.png) Major features:

 <ul>
-  <li>Support any brand of MMU and user defined monsters.
-(Caveat: ERCF 1.1, 2.0 and Tradrack so far.
-Prusa coming very soon)</li>
+  <li>Support any brand of MMU and user defined monsters (Caveat: ERCF 1.1, 2.0 and Tradrack, Prusa & KMS coming very soon)</li>
-  <li>Companion <a href="#---klipperscreen-happy-hare-edition">KlipperScreen for Happy Hare</a> for very simple graphical interaction</li>
-  <li>Synchronized movement of extruder and gear motors during any part of the loading or unloading operations or homing so it can overcome friction and even work with FLEX materials!</li>
+  <li>Synchronized movement of extruder and gear motors (with feedback control) to overcome friction and even work with FLEX materials!</li>
   <li>Sophisticated multi-homing options including extruder!</li>
   <li>Implements a Tool-to-Gate mapping so that the physical spool can be mapped to any tool</li>
   <li>EndlessSpool allowing a spool to automatically be mapped and take over from a spool that runs out</li>